Eben Alexander (author): Living in a Mindful Universe

-Alexander's third book, Living in a Mindful Universe: A Neurosurgeon's Journey into the Heart of Consciousness, was coauthored with Karen Newell, cofounder of Sacred Acoustics and published in 2017.
+Alexander's third book, Living in a Mindful Universe: A Neurosurgeon's Journey into the Heart of Consciousness, was coauthored with Karen Newell, cofounder of Sacred Acoustics, and published in 2017.

 Personal life

-In 2000, Alexander located his birth parents but learned his birth mother did not want to meet him.
-His birth mother eventually changed her mind and Alexander met his birth parents and siblings in 2007.
+In 2000, Alexander located his birth parents but he was initially informed that his birth mother did not then wish to meet with him.
+Later on his birth mother changed her mind and agreed to meet with him.
+In 2007, Alexander was finally able to meet with both his birth parents and his birth siblings.